ashishh-tomar/proShop/README.md

 <img src="./frontend/public/images/screens.png">

 It is a full-featured shopping cart Porject.
-See it in action at https://www.proshopdemo.dev
+See it in action at [ https://www.proshopdemo.dev](https://proshop-hje4.onrender.com)

-This is version 2.0 of the app, which uses Redux Toolkit.
-The first version can be found [here]([https://proshopdemo.dev](https://proshop-hje4.onrender.com))
+This is version of the app uses Redux Toolkit./

 ## Features